List of Left Behind characters: Leah Rose

-Former head nurse at Arthur Young Memorial Hospital in Palatine, Illinois, she helped Cameron "Buck" Williams get Ken Ritz out without compromising the Tribulation Force's cover, and after helping deliver Hattie Durham's stillborn baby that was fathered by Antichrist Nicolae Carpathia, abandons her now-compromised job and must request sanctuary at the Trib Force safe house.
+Former head nurse at Arthur Young Memorial Hospital in Palatine, Illinois, she helps Cameron "Buck" Williams get Ken Ritz out without compromising the Tribulation Force's cover, and after helping deliver Hattie Durham's stillborn baby fathered by Antichrist Nicolae Carpathia, abandons her now-compromised job and must request sanctuary at the Trib Force safe house.

-Leah and Rayford Steele clash as they stumble at trying to work together, their personalities colliding.
+Leah and Rayford Steele clash as they attempt to work together.
 Leah's first Trib Force undercover mission, at the midpoint of the Tribulation, takes her to Belgium to try to communicate with Hattie at the Belgium Facility for Female Rehabilitation (BFFR), or "Buffer."
 There, she meets Ming Toy, another believer with a strategic position inside the Global Community.
 Ming helps Leah avoid suspicion and incarceration, and Leah returns to Illinois.

-She helps out at Operation Eagle as a nurse, and then goes to live with a co-op pilot and his wife when the Chicago safe house is compromised.
+She helps out at Operation Eagle as a nurse, and goes to live with a co-op pilot and his wife when the Chicago safe house is compromised.

 She and Hannah Palemoon move to Petra and help run the hospital there.
 Leah also helps Rayford Steele in Glorious Appearing after an almost fatal ATV wreck.
 She is among the few believers left alive when Jesus Christ returns to earth.

 Chaim Rosenzweig

-Israeli botanist and statesman, discoverer of a formula that made Israeli desert bloom, former Global Weekly Man of the Year; murderer of Carpathia; leader of the million-plus Jewish remnant at Petra; witness to the Glorious Appearing; now residing near the Valley of Jehoshaphat.
+Chaim Rosenzweig is an Israeli botanist and statesman, discoverer of a formula which makes the Israeli desert bloom, former Global Weekly Man of the Year.
+He is also the murderer of Carpathia, leader of the million-plus Jewish remnant at Petra, witness to the Glorious Appearing, and now resides near the Valley of Jehoshaphat.

-Chaim was Carpathia's friend for the first half of the tribulation; Chaim believed in him with all of his heart.
-However, through infiltration of the GC Palace by the Trib Force and Buck & Tsion's conversations with him, Chaim was led to murder Carpathia.
-He faked a stroke, got a wheelchair, and hid a hand-filed blade in the handle.
-When Rayford Steele accidentally shot the Saber, Carpathia staggered back, tripped, and fell backwards, right into the blade being held in Chaim's hands.
-Chaim later became a believer, and led the Jewish Remnant at Petra under the alias "Micah" (made from the letters of his original name).
+Chaim is Carpathia's friend for the first half of the tribulation; Chaim believes in him with all of his heart.
+However, through infiltration of the GC Palace by the Trib Force and Buck and Tsion's conversations with him, Chaim is led to murder Carpathia.
+He fakes a stroke, gets a wheelchair, and hides a hand-filed blade in the handle.
+When Rayford Steele accidentally shoots the Saber, Carpathia staggers, trips, and falls backwards into the blade being held in Chaim's hands.
+Chaim later becomes a believer, and leads the Jewish Remnant at Petra under the alias "Micah" (an acronym of his name).

 In the Left Behind films, he is portrayed by Colin Fox and David LeReaney.